Pedro Miguel Etxenike: Political activity

 In 1980 he gave up his professorship in Barcelona to join the first government of the Basque Autonomous Community after the Francoist dictatorship.
 In the government of Carlos Garaikoetxea he first served as Minister of Education and in 1983 he became Minister of Education and Culture and Spokesman for the Government until the end of the legislative period in 1984.

-One of the milestones in this legislative period was the law on the normalisation of the use of Basque, for which Etxenike was the driving force and proponent.
+One of the milestones in this legislative period was the law on the normalisation of the use of Basque language, for which Etxenike was the driving force and proponent.
 These early years of the Department of Education were also crucial in putting in place most of the foundations in the education system of the Basque Autonomous Community, including freedom of education.
 The setting up of R&D centres and the internationalization of study scholarships were also promoted.

-After leaving government politics, Etxenike continues to play an important role in the science policy of the Basque country.
-He was central in founding and leading a number of centers, agencies, and initiatives that are now leading research institutions in the Basque country.
+After leaving government politics, Etxenike continues to play an important role in the science policy of the Basque Country.
+He was central in founding and leading a number of centers, agencies, and initiatives that are now leading research institutions in the Basque Country.
 He is the founder and first president of Donostia International Physics Center (DIPC), founded in 1999.
 He was a promoter and creator of the mixed CSIC-UPV/EHU centre, the Centre for Materials Physics (CFM) and was its first director (1999-2001) and is still president of the Materials Physics Center associated with CFM.
-He played a similar role for the Cooperative Research Centre CIC nanoGUNE (founded 2009) and is (in 2019) chairman of its Governing Board.
+He played a similar role for the Cooperative Research Centre CIC nanoGUNE (founded 2009) and was until 2019 chairman of its governing board.

-In 2007 he was among the founders of the Academy of Sciences, Arts and Letters of the Basque Country Jakiunde and served as its first president until 2012.
-He then was named Honorary Chairman.
+In 2007, he was among the founders of the Academy of Sciences, Arts and Letters of the Basque Country Jakiunde and served as its first president until 2012.
+He then was named honorary chairman.

 Other positions held include membership of the governing board of the CSIC (Spanish National Research Council) (2001-2007), deputy chairperson of the board of the franco-spanish Euskampus Foundation, and vice-chairmanship of the innovation agency of the Basque government, Innobasque (2008-2012).
 Since 2012 he chairs the panel of judges of the Princess-of-Asturias-Prize for Scientific and Technical Research.